isaccanedo/yunikorn-web/README.md

 ### Construção de imagem do Docker
 As compilações de imagens são voltadas para uma compilação de produção e sempre serão construídas com o sinalizador `--prod` definido.

-Run `make image` to build the docker image `apache/yunikorn:web-latest`.
+Execute `make image` para criar a imagem do docker `apache/yunikorn:web-latest`.
 Run `make run` to build the image and deploy the container from the docker image `apache/yunikorn:web-latest`.

 You can set `REGISTRY`, `VERSION` and `DOCKER_ARCH` in the commandline to build docker image with a specified version, registry and host architecture.
 For example,